 - Figure out which potential gaps you fill in your industry.
 The person who would want this gap filled?
 That's your ideal client.

 - Decide who is willing to accept your non-negotiables.
 No working on the weekends or after 6:00 pm?
 No last-minute jobs unless the client will pay your rush fee without balking?
 That's your ideal client.

 - Determine your differentiating factor and use it everywhere you can.
 This is different from number 3 above.
 Your differentiating factor is what sets you apart from everyone else in your language pair or field.
 The client who loves you for this?
 Yep, that's your ideal client.

 To read more about how to differentiate yourself, check out Nine Ways to Stand Out in the T&I Industry.

 Once you've determined who your ideal client is, you can target all of your marketing efforts and outward messaging, especially online, to appeal to them.
 It won't feel complicated.
 It won't come across as spammy.
 It will flow, and you will watch your client numbers rise.
 Of course, you'll want to constantly be aware of whether your ideal client is changing or adapting to market or industry shifts and refine your marketing and messaging to fit these changes.
 But once you've nailed down who that ideal client is, the rest will come!

-If you're ready to learn more ways to leverage your online presence, be sure to sign up for one of the two webinars I'm offering in June 2018: How to Leverage Your Online Presence to Market Your Translation or Interpreting Business.
-It will cover 60 minutes of actionable steps that you can take right away to boost your presence online to attract more of those ideal clients through search results and more.
-Plus, there will be a 20- to 30-minute Q&A session for you to get even more ideas for your business growth.
-Space is limited, so even if you cannot make it to one of the two dates/times, you can sign up and will receive the recording, workbook and more.
+If you're ready to learn about more ways to leverage your online presence, click the button below to access the webinar recording How to Leverage Your Online Presence to Market Your Translation or Interpreting Business and accompanying workbook.
+The 90-minute webinar is full of actionable steps that you can take right away to boost your presence online and attract more of those ideal clients through search results, referrals and more.